gammapy/gammapy/docs/scripts/cli.rst

 Plan
 ====

-There is no concrete plan yet concerning the high-level user interface for Gammapy.
-Feedback from users and developers on the mailing list is highly welcome!
-What do you want?

-Some options we are considering to build the high-level end-user interface for
+The high-level end-user interface for Gammapy follows the recommendations written in :ref:`pig-012`, where the **command line tools** are part of it.
+The options explored to build the high-level end-user interface for Gammapy were the following:
-Gammapy:

 1. Collection of command line tools.
 Examples: FTOOLs_, `Fermi ScienceTools`_, `ctools`_
 2. Config-file driven analysis.
 Examples: `FermiPy`_, or the H.E.S.S.-internal HAP